sashaaldrick/ArbitrumNFTwarranties/README.md

 ----------------------------------------------

-### Some known bugs:
+### Some known bugs and TODOs:

 * The removal of NFT IDs associated to an address, stored on-chain in mapping 'NFTOwner' behaves incorrectly on NFT burn.
 It removes all token IDs associated with that address from the mapping 'NFTOwner'.
 To fix this, it might require an off-chain solution, as Solidity has limited array methods.
 Perhaps using OpenZeppellin's ERC721URIStorage method _getApprovedAddress_ would work somehow as a solution.
 	*  Furthermore, this would fix the issue that if you click "View NFTs" after "Burn NFTs", it can lead to the alert "No NFTs found", even if you have some!
-* The code is quite hideous to read at the moment, a big refactoring is needed.
-This will be a good warmup for ETHDenver for me.
+* [FIXED]  ~~The code is quite hideous to read at the moment, a big refactoring is needed.
+This will be a good warmup for ETHDenver for me. ~~
+* I could package up a lot of code into functions and save a load of lines, but that is just no super necessary so I will save the time.
+Otherwise, definitely worth doing if deploying to the live web just for speeds sake.
+* It really annoys me that upon loading you see "No NFTs found".
+This should only appear after it has been verified that the 'Retrieve NFT button' has been pressed.